CEFS 602 Assessment, Diagnosis, and Treatment Planning in Marriage and Family Counseling

 Therapy Session Case Study Assignment

-Each quiz will cover the Gehart Textbook material for the assigned module: week.
-Each quiz will be open-book/open-notes, contain 10–15 multiple-choice and true/false questions, and have no time limit (CLO: A, B, D, E, H, and J).
+The midterm quiz will cover Chapters 1-10 of the Gehart text.
+The midterm quiz will be open-book/open-notes, contain 45 multiple-choice and true/false questions, and have a time limit of 1-hour and 30-minutes.
+(CLO: A, B, D, E, H, J)

 Quiz: Final

-The final quiz will cover the Learn material from the Schwitzer and Rubin text and Chapters 14–15 of the Gehart text (Cengage/MindTap), and the narrated PowerPoint presentations (Modules 1-3: Weeks 1–3).
-The final quiz will be open-book/open-notes, contain 50 multiple-choice questions, and have a time limit of 1 hour and 30 minutes (A, B, D, E, H, and J).
+The final quiz will cover the Learn material from Chapters 11-17 of the Gehart text.
+The final quiz will be open-book/open-notes, contain 50 multiple-choice and true/false questions, and have a time limit of 1-hour and 30-minutes.
+(CLO: A, B, D, E, H, J)

 Quiz: Dispositions Reflection

-The student will will rate him/herself on the nine dispositions required for this program.
-The quiz will contain 9 multiple-choice questions and 1 essay question and is limited to 60 minutes.
+The student will will rate himself/herself on the nine dispositions required for this program.
+The quiz will contain 9 multiple-choice questions and 1 essay question and is limited to 1 hour.
 The student is allowed 1 attempt to complete the quiz.